NoahCornish/Petes-Database/README.md

 ## Contact

-For any questions or suggestions, please contact [Noah Cornish](mailto:noah@example.com).
+For any questions or suggestions, please [Contact](mailto:noahcornish.github@gmail.com).

 ---

-Petes Hub is powered by the Hockey Analytics Platform (hAP), ensuring robust data management and analysis capabilities.
+Petes Hub is powered by StatEdge-Sport (sES), ensuring robust data management and analysis capabilities.